testing-library/react-hooks-testing-library/docs/installation.md

 import { renderHook } from '@testing-library/react-hooks'
 ```

-> Note: The auto detection function may not work if tests are bundles before execution (e.g. to be
+> Note: The auto detection function may not work if tests are being bundled (e.g. to be run in a
-> run in a browser)
+> browser)

 ### Act